uprial/customcreatures/releases/NOTES-0.13.0.md

 # Balance
-* Removed config for illusioners
+* Temporarily removed config for illusioners because spawned outside of this plugin
 * Insane creepers spawn less frequently since their despawn is limited
 * Insane creepers fuse just quicker but not immediately
-* No more insane creepers
+* Replaced insane powered creepers to improved and secret creepers